15 Earth Day Activities for Kids of All Ages

 14. Make a suncatcher

-This guide will show you an eco-friendly way to do an earth day art project.
-Discuss the importance of what materials you use for Earth Day crafts and think about that year-round for other art activities.
+This guide will show you an eco-friendly way to do an Earth Day art project.
+Please discuss what materials you use for Earth Day crafts, and think about that year-round for other art activities.

 15. Make a seed ball